Eve Arden: Radio and television

 Arden had a very brief guest appearance in a 1955 I Love Lucy episode titled "L.A. at Last", where she played herself.
 While awaiting their food at the Brown Derby, Lucy Ricardo (Lucille Ball) and Ethel Mertz (Vivian Vance) argue over whether a certain portrait on a nearby wall is Shelley Winters or Judy Holliday.
 Lucy urges Ethel to ask a lady occupying the next booth, who turns and replies, "Neither.
 That's Eve Arden."
 As Ethel realizes she just spoke to Arden herself, Arden passes Lucy and Ethel's table to leave the restaurant while the pair gawk.

 Desilu Productions, jointly owned by Desi Arnaz and Ball during their marriage, was the production company for the Our Miss Brooks television show, filmed during the same years as I Love Lucy.
 Ball and Arden met when they costarred in the film Stage Door in 1937.
 Ball, according to numerous radio historians, suggested Arden for Our Miss Brooks after Shirley Booth auditioned for but failed to land the role and Ball—committed at the time to My Favorite Husband—could not.

 Arden tried another series for CBS in the fall of 1957, The Eve Arden Show, but it was canceled in spring of 1958 after 26 episodes.
-In 1966, she played Nurse Kelton in an episode of Bewitched.
+In 1966, she played a pediatric nurse in an episode of Bewitched and a scientist in an episode of The Man from U.N.C.L.E..
 She later costarred with Kaye Ballard as her neighbor and in-law, Eve Hubbard, in the 1967–1969 NBC situation comedy The Mothers-in-Law, produced by Arnaz after the dissolution of Desilu Productions.
-In her later career, Arden made appearances on such television shows as Bewitched, Alice, Maude, Hart to Hart, and Falcon Crest.
+In her later career, Arden made appearances on such television shows as Maude, Alice, Hart to Hart, and Falcon Crest.
 In 1985, she appeared as the wicked stepmother in the Faerie Tale Theatre production of Cinderella.